惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Yes, when it comes to the Lakers this summer, there will be chatter around the major trade chips that will be discussed–Donovan Mitchell, Giannis Antetokounmpo, Jaylen Brown, you name it.
 But around the league, the sense is that the Lakers like the players they have and could mostly bring back the key pieces to the 2025-26 roster.

-That means LeBron James and Austin Reaves stay put.
+That means LeBron James (probably the biggest wildcard) and Austin Reaves stay put.
 It means that, if Rui Hachimura does not get a jaw-dropping offer, he could come back.
 Marcus Smart and Luke Kennard are maybes, depending on their offers.
 Bronny James and Jaxson Hayes?
 Probable.
+Same with Deandre Ayton, who might not opt out of his contract.

 Now, that does not mean the Lakers will do nothing.
 As one NBA executive said, “They’re going to find a big man, I think that is their line in the sand.
 That’s probably the big change there, it’s the thing they’ve been talking about for the last few years, really.”